profzei/Matebook-X-Pro-2018/Readme.md

 | Wireless Card       | Intel Dual Band Wireless-AC 8265/8275            |
 | Bluetooth Card      | Intel Bluetooth 8265/8275                        |

-This repository is for personal purposes: it is heavily based on the hard work done by [gnodipac886](https://github.com/gnodipac886/MatebookXPro-hackintosh), but with some significant personal improvements in `CLOVER/ACPI/patched` and `CLOVER/kexts/Other` sections.
+This repository is for personal purposes: it was based on the hard work done by [gnodipac886](https://github.com/gnodipac886/MatebookXPro-hackintosh), but with some very significant personal improvements in ALL the sections.

 ## Changelog